 It was a fantastic story from a historical fiction perspective because I really learned a lot about everyday life in that era.
 Like Outlander, it’s a whopping 1000 pages but I couldn’t stop!
-This is one of the best books about WWII for romance fans.
+This is one of the best historical romance books about WWII.

 I love guilty pleasure royal romances, but this is so much more!
 Part romance, part mystery, this book has something for everyone and is an amazing beach read.
 A young journalist is given a mystery to uncover after an old actor passes away, but her investigation quickly turns deadly.
 I felt all the feelings on this one.
 There were a couple of times where I was truly angry at the author, but in the end, I really enjoyed it!

 Grey by E. L. James

 While the Fifty Shades of Grey trilogy was told entirely from Anastasia’s perspective, Grey and the subsequent books are told from Christian’s point of you.